manish1507740040/My_Project_Webpage/README.md

 # My_Project_Webpage
-This project is the replica of Amazon commerical website.
+This project is the use of CSS for   Web Form.
 <br>
 Author=Manish Kushwaha